|

 - 1927 Plumbing and electricity were added to the house.

 - 1942 The house at the Rocks was moved 1.6 miles to escape the flood waters of the Santee Cooper Hydroelectric and Navigation Project.
-The rest of the property was inundated.
+The rest of the property was inundated (4, p.
+3).

 The house was established on a part of Belmont Plantation once the home of David Gaillard, a son of Captain Peter Gaillard.

-- 1976 Part of the land that was not flooded was operated as Rocks Pond Campground (National Register, p.
-3).
+- 1976 Part of the land that was not flooded was operated as Rocks Pond Campground.
+Several of the plantation's outbuildings were placed on logs and moved to this location prior to the flooding of 1942 (4, p.
+3) (12).

 - 1992 The house was destroyed by a fire.